ArceusLegend/Ecommerce/README.md

 A Django project to build an online bookstore

 # Set up
 For this project to work properly, before starting the server, you will need to first create a virtual environment and then download all the assets listed in requirements.txt.
-Afterwards you'll need to make and run some migrations for Django to build a database (by default in SQLite3), and then enable stripe for payments to work.
+Afterwards you'll need to make and run some migrations for Django to build a database (by default in SQLite3), make a .env file for any secret keys you don't want in the actual code, and then finally enable stripe for payments to work.

 - **Creating a virtual environment**